ericchiang/blog/content/post/containers-from-scratch.md

 Yeah, that's a lot of capabilities.

-As an example, we'll drop a bunch of capabilities using `capsh` including `CAP_CHOWN`.
-If things work as expected, our shell shouldn't be able to modify file ownership.
+As an example, we'll use `capsh` to drop a few capabilities including `CAP_CHOWN`.
+If things work as expected, our shell shouldn't be able to modify file ownership despite being root.

 ```
 $ sudo capsh --drop=cap_chown,cap_setpcap,cap_setfcap,cap_sys_admin --chroot=$PWD/rootfs --